-Deepest Books began with the publication of Deepest Dorset in September 2016.
-The intention was to create a full colour hardback that approached the county of Dorset from a different and varied perspective, of course mentioning the history and the landscape, and the iconic places, but also finding out stories about the people who live and work in the county, quirky facts, places to visit and stay and how to make the most of time spent either as a resident or a holidaymaker.
+Deepest Books began with the publication of Deepest Dorset in September 2016 (it is now sold out).
+The intention was to create a full colour hardback that approached the county from a different and varied perspective, mentioning the history, the landscape and the iconic places, but also finding stories about the people who live and work in Dorset, quirky facts, places to visit and stay and how to make the most of time spent either as a resident or a holidaymaker.

-Then we were approached by Wiltshire Community Foundation, one of whose ambassadors was about to become High Sheriff.
+Deepest Dorset was so successful – raising more than £40,000 for its charities – that we started looking at a second book.
+The intention was that it would be Somerset.
+Then we were approached by Wiltshire Community Foundation, one of whose ambassadors was Nicky Alberry, who was about to become High Sheriff.
 She wanted a Wiltshire book published during her shrieval year.
-We have just made the deadline, publishing Deepest Wiltshire on 28th March 2019, days before she hands over to the new High Sheriff.
+We made the deadline, publishing Deepest Wiltshire on 28th March 2019, days before she handed over to the new High Sheriff.

 Deepest Wiltshire follows a similar format, with special features on the Church and the Military, both central to life in the county.
-We are grateful to the contributors, many of them well known writers, archaeologists, artists, musicans, sportspeople and wildlife experts.
+The contributors included archaeologists, artists, musicians, sportspeople and wildlife experts.

 The Deepest Books publications would not be possible without the support of The Rothermere Foundation, a charitable trust which has paid for the printing, design and authorship of the books.